 It is important to note that Councils do not receive a windfall gain when property values increase after undertaking a General Valuation.
 Revaluations in property result in a redistribution of the rate burden across all properties in the municipality.
 Any increase to total valuations of the municipality is offset by a reduction to the rate in dollar used to calculate the rate for each property.
-Total income is fixed each year as part of the Council budget process.
+Total income is fixed each year as part of the Council budget process, and by meeting the rate cap.